JohnGrubba/10-Hourifier/README.md

 # 10-Hourifier

 ## Why?
-Tired of using Premiere Pro and rendering the whole video just for creating an 10 Hour Version of something?
+Tired of using Premiere Pro to copy over the same video many times and rendering the whole video just for creating an 10 Hour Version of something?
+This tool is here for you!
+I have also made a .exe for Windows Users and a Linux Executable so you don't have to install any dependencies.
+Free, Fast, OpenSource just Perfect (OpenSource because it was easy to make 😁)

 ## How?
 With ffmpeg it is pretty easy to loop a video and the speed is only limited by your hard disk and CPU.